 No credit is allowable when the income from sources outside of Alabama is totally offset by a corresponding deduction.
 However, income from sources outside of Alabama that is reported on the return and not totally offset by a corresponding deduction may result in a credit.
 In such cases the credit is limited to the lesser of the tax actually due to the other state or territory or the amount that would be due on the same income computed at the income tax rate in Alabama.
-An example of this situation is shown in the booklet in the instructions for Schedule CR on page 21.
+An example of this situation is shown in the booklet in the instructions for Schedule CR on page 22.

-For further information read the instructions for Schedule CR on page 21.
+For further information for Schedule CR see page 22.